Training Invitation Letter and Instructions

 - Webinar Training - Both User Roles (Live and Recorded Sessions)

-- Self-guided Online Tutorials – Available through the NYSDOH HCS portal – from the home page click: Documents>NYSIIS>Training>Self-Guided NYSIIS Training Tutorials
+- Self-guided Online Tutorials - Available through the NYSDOH HCS portal - from the home page click: My Content>Documents by Group>Health Care>NYSIIS>Training>Self-Guided NYSIIS Training Tutorials

 A webinar provides demonstration of the NYSIIS application via the internet.
 It is a convenient training format that allows participants to watch training from their office computer.
-Both live and recorded webinars are available.
-During the live webinar sessions, participants will be able to communicate with the webinar trainer.
-For additional flexibility, a recorded version of the Standard User, Administrative User, and Combined Standard/Administrative User trainings are available for viewing at any time that is convenient.
+Recorded versions of the Standard User, Administrative User, and Combined Standard/Administrative User trainings are available for viewing at any time that is convenient.
+Other recorded webinars regarding NYSIIS specific functions are available as well.

 - The following training sessions are available:

-- Standard User Training – approx. 2.5 hours (available in live or recorded sessions)
+- Standard User Training - approx. 2.5 hours (recorded session only)

-- Combined Standard/Administrative User Training – approx. 3 hours (available in live or recorded sessions)
+- Combined Standard/Administrative User Training - approx. 3 hours (recorded session only)

 - Administrative User - approx. 45 minutes (recorded session only)